The 10 Most Useful Apps for Deaf and Hard of Hearing in 2025

 In this blog post, we'll share the best apps for people who are deaf or hard of hearing.
 What new app will you discover?
 Read on.

-Before we list the best mobile apps for people who are deaf or hard of hearing, make sure to check your smartphone's accessibility settings.
-These settings are often overlooked and underused, but they are easy to activate and highly useful.
+Before we list the best mobile apps for people who are deaf or hard of hearing, check your smartphone's accessibility settings.
+These settings are often overlooked and underused but are easy to activate and highly useful.

 To set it up, go to Settings > Accessibility > Sound Recognition > toggle on > select the sounds you wish to be notified of.

-• Live Listen is a great functionality for hard of hearing individuals as it helps hear conversations more clearly in noisy areas, compatible with AirPods or Beats.
+- Live Listen is a great functionality for hard of hearing individuals as it helps hear conversations more clearly in noisy areas and is compatible with AirPods or Beats.

 Now, onto the good stuff.
 Here are the 10 most useful apps for deaf and hard of hearing individuals.